Winthrop Rockefeller: 1966 gubernatorial election

-Only three Republicans won election to the 100-member Arkansas House of Representatives at the time of Rockefeller's first victory: George E. Nowotny, of Fort Smith, Danny Patrick of Madison County, and Jim Sheets of Siloam Springs in Benton County.
-Another Republican representative, Marshall Chrisman of Ozark in Franklin County, served in the state House from 1969 to 1970.

-Two Republicans ran for U.S. Representative on the Rockefeller ticket in 1966.
-John Paul Hammerschmidt, the outgoing party chairman, won in the northwestern Third District.
-Lynn Lowe, a Texarkana farmer, who later served as party chairman from 1974–1980, lost in the southern Fourth District race to the Democrat David Pryor.
-In 1968, Guy Newcomb, a Blytheville businessman, sought the open First District Congressional seat, but lost to Osceola attorney and Democrat William Vollie Alexander Jr.

 At the time Winthrop became governor, his brother Nelson Rockefeller had been the governor of New York since 1959, and remained so throughout Winthrop's four years in office.
 They are often erroneously cited as the first two brothers to be governors at the same time, but they were actually the third case; the previous instances were Levi and Enoch Lincoln from 1827 to 1829, and John and William Bigler from 1852 to 1855.
 More recently, George W. and Jeb Bush were both governors from 1999 to 2000.

 At the 1968 Republican National Convention, Winthrop Rockefeller received backing from members of the Arkansas delegation as a "favorite son" presidential candidate.
 He received all of his state's 18 votes; his brother Nelson, then concluding a major presidential bid against Richard M. Nixon, received 277.
 This was the only time in the 20th century that the names of two brothers were placed into nomination at the same time.